Table of Contents

 7. How long do I have to find a new job after my Iqama is canceled?

-Saudi law grants a grace period — typically 90 days — to find new sponsorship.
-During this period, you are still legal in the country.
-If you cannot find a new job, you must exit Saudi Arabia or face overstay fines (SAR 100/day).
+Saudi law grants a grace period of up to 90 days to find new sponsorship.
+During this period, you are legal in the country.
+If you cannot find a new job, you must exit Saudi Arabia or face overstay fines of SAR 100 per day.

-Final Advice: Know Your Rights, Plan Your Move
+Final Advice on How to Change Jobs in Saudi Arabia: Know Your Rights, Plan Your Move

-Switching employers in Saudi Arabia in 2026 is more straightforward than ever, but it still requires preparation.
+how to change jobs in saudi arabia in 2026 is more straightforward than ever, but it still requires preparation.
 Know your contract terms, save at least three months’ living expenses before resigning, and never pay a prospective employer for a job offer (legitimate employers do not charge workers).

 The kafala reforms have opened doors for OFWs to negotiate better salaries, better conditions, and career growth.
 Take advantage of them — but do your due diligence first.